Rome (TV series): Historical accuracy

-The series' major details, like who won each battle, are generally historically accurate, but many of the minor details were fabricated.
-The show is generally told from the perspective of Lucius Vorenus and Titus Pullo, and while they were real people who were briefly mentioned in Caesar's Commentarii de Bello Gallico, almost all of their adventures in the series are fictional.
+The series' major details are generally historically accurate, but many of the minor details were dramatized.
+The show is generally told from the perspective of Lucius Vorenus and Titus Pullo, and while they were both real Roman soldiers in the same legion of Caesar's army during the conquest of Gaul, who were briefly mentioned in his Commentarii de Bello Gallico, almost all of their adventures in the series are fictional.